GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 # Linkage Checker Enforcer Rule

-The Maven enforcer rule runs Linkage Checker for Maven projects and shows linkage errors if any.
+This Maven enforcer rule runs [Linkage Checker](../dependencies) for Maven projects and shows linkage errors if any.
 When there is no linkage error, the rule passes.

 # Usage